CherryFoto/CherryFoto/README.md

 **Members:** See Zi Yang, Chen Ri Sheng, Ho Hol Yin

 ## About
-CherryFoto is a webapp that allows users to filter their photos with our cusotmised pixel-manipulation filters.
+CherryFoto is a webapp that allows users to filter their photos with our customised pixel-manipulation filters.
 It is created in HacknRoll 2020.

 ## Setting up